Get Certified

 Prerequisites

-The VCP is open to pavement distress data collection vendors and pavement management consultants.
+The TVCP is open to pavement distress data collection vendors and pavement management consultants.

 At a minimum, vendors must: